HimaxWiseEyePlus/bsp_tflu/HIMAX_WE1_Plus_Power/README.md

 ## 2.5mW VGA person detection on WE-I Plus

 Person detected wakeup is commonly used in vision endpoint AI applications.
 TensorFlow Lite for Microcontrollers provides a 250KB embedded vision model and Visual Wake Word, MSCOCO dataset for person detection training and deployment.
+More detail about person detection example can be found [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/person_detection_experimental#person-detection-example)

 We deployed person detection model with Synopsys MLI optimized kernels on WE-I Plus development board with a `HM0360` VGA CCM.
 This board is designed for easy power measurement and provides some headers to connect with current meter.